-Exercise and Fitness students will be prepared to understand principles involved in exercise and fitness.
-Graduates might, for example, manage a wellness center or work with the elderly in rehabilitation.
-Program graduates will understand the basics of kinesiology, body mechanics, ergonomic design, nutrition, and fitness.
+Exercise and Fitness students will be prepared to understand principles involved in exercise science and general fitness.
+Among the many available careers, graduates might manage a wellness center or work with the elderly in rehabilitation.
+Program graduates will understand the basics of kinesiology, body mechanics, exercise physiology, nutrition, and overall fitness.

 In addition, a Pre-professional advisement sequence will allow students to select 30 semester credit hours from among Health Sciences courses in order to prepare for admission to a Health Sciences graduate program.
 Students in the pre-professional track will complete the program core and general education courses common to all Health Sciences students.